Hi. I’m Janelle.

-This reclamation process has revealed a desire to be of service.
+This reclamation process has revealed to me a desire to be of service.

-I work with the people that are hungry to feel alive.
+So I work with those that are hungry to feel alive.

 Longing for vibrancy.
-Sublimely restless in the way that only the divinely dissatisfied are.
+Sublimely restless and divinely dissatisfied.

-I work with people that are bridging the liminal states of transition, stretching over the gap of who they were and reaching towards who they are becoming.
+I work with those that are bridging states of transition, in the liminal stretch, reaching past the gap of who they were and towards who they are becoming.

 I serve the seekers.